omeka/classic-enduser/docs/Plugins/ActivityLog.md

 By default, the plugin will record the following event types.
 Plugins may add more events, but they are not listed here.

 !!! note
-	Note that some of these events cannot be captured when using Omeka Classic 3.2.
-Some will only work after the next update is released (accessible by using [the Github repository of Classic, on the `master` branch](https://github.com/omeka/Omeka){target=_blank}).
-This includes `after_insert_record`, `after_update_record`, and `after_delete_record`.
+	Note that many of these events will not be captured when using Omeka Classic 3.2.
+Most will only work after the next update is released (accessible now if you are synced with [the Github repository of Classic, on the `master` branch](https://github.com/omeka/Omeka){target=_blank}).
+If you use this plugin with v3.2, only `after_insert_record`, `after_update_record`, and `after_delete_record` events will be logged.

+The following events will be logged in Omeka Classic 3.2:

-- `after_insert_record`: logs after a user creates a new object (e.g. Item, Collection, File) (development only)
+- `after_insert_record`: logs after a user creates a new object (e.g. item, collection, or file)
-- `after_update_record`: logs after a user saves an object (development only)
+- `after_update_record`: logs after a user saves an object
-- `after_delete_record`: logs after a user deletes an object (development only)
+- `after_delete_record`: logs after a user deletes an object

+The following events will be logged in Omeka Classic 3.3+:

 - `insert_option`: logs when a user inserts a new option
 - `update_option`: logs when a user updates an existing option
 - `delete_option`: logs when a user deletes an option
 - `install_plugin`: logs when a user installs a plugin
 - `uninstall_plugin`: logs when a user uninstalls a plugin
 - `activate_plugin`: logs when a user activates a plugin
 - `deactivate_plugin`: logs when a user deactivates a plugin
 - `upgrade_plugin`: logs when a user upgrades a plugin.

-The nature of this plugin's event logging is that often an action in Omeka Classic can trigger multiple different events.
+Often an action in Omeka Classic can trigger multiple different loggable events.
 So you may see a large number of events that reflect a relatively small number of human actions.

 #### Export events